eggy03/ferrumx-windows/README.md

 # Usage
 > [!IMPORTANT]
-> More usage examples can be found in the [Wiki](https://github.com/eggy03/FerrumX/wiki).
+> More usage examples and migration guides can be found in the [Wiki](https://github.com/eggy03/FerrumX/wiki).

 ```java
 public class ProcessorExample {